Prevent liquefaction-caused riverbank settlement

 (2) For large-scale earthquakes, we did not confirm any damage to the lattice- shaped improved soil.
 Even for a conventional seismic design based on a medium-sized earthquake, we confirmed that a certain level of safety is ensured.

-(3) When simulating a larger earthquake, the lattice-shaped improved soil was fractured, but the riverbank settlement volume did not increase after the fracture.
+was fractured, but the riverbank settlement volume did not increase after

 We will accumulate experimental data and propose a rational seismic design method to improve soil for a large-scale earthquake.